Since Yellow is a color of hope, happiness, and positivity, you can grow these 53 Types of Yellow Flowers to cheer up your home and garden!

 Botanical Name: Craspedia globosa

 This beautiful Australian perennial flower looks like a ping pong ball.
-Stunning in garden beds and floral arrangements.
+Grow it in garden beds and floral arrangements for a stunning look.
 Learn how to grow it here.

 2. Yellow Iris